cs50nestm/cs50labs/operators/README.md

-# Data Types
+# Operators

 In this lab you will learn:

-- What we mean by the term data type
-- The common data types we'll use in CS50
-- Problems that can arise with ints and floats
-- Data input functions for different data types

-## What is a Data Type?
+- How math operators work in C
+- How and when to use the remainder operator
+- The different ways of using assignment operators

+## Arithmetic Operators

 A data type, in programming, is a classification that **specifies which type of value a variable can hold**.
 A `string` can hold only textual data, while an `int` can only hold a whole number.